3kh0/ext-remover/README.md

 4. Now visit `tinyurl.com/AddSession` or [this link.](https://accounts.google.com/signin/v2/identifier?hl=en&continue=https%3A%2F%2Fwww.google.com%2F&ec=GAlAmgQ&flowName=GlifWebSignIn&flowEntry=AddSession)
 5. Add your **SCHOOL** account back.
 It WILL NOT WORK if you add a home account back.
 This is just so you can still access Google Drive, YouTube, and any Google service.

+Alternate method (unpatched)
+1. Visit chrome://settings/content/all
+2. Find google.com
+3. Click trashcan button
+4. Click delete
+5. Go to chrome://extensions and find securly (or whatever other ext)
+6. Click the allow access to file urls switch
+Now you can go to the link and add account back if you want, but not necessary.

 All of your extensions should stop working.
 Note that you must repeat this every time you restart or sign out.

-This exploit is patched on Chrome versions 112 and above.
-Credit to Zoroark
+Method 1 is patched on Chrome versions 112 and above.
+Method 2 remains unpatched.
+Credit to Zoroark for method 1 and schoolexploitkid for method 2.

 [**🔼 Back to top**](#ext-remover)